ray-chunkit-chung/azure-docker-fastapi-nginx/README.md

 # azure-docker-fastapi-nginx

-Code based is by this project
+Code base is from this project
 <https://github.com/rafsaf/docker-fastapi-projects-nginx>

 <https://docker-fastapi-projects.readthedocs.io/en/latest/nginx.html>

-This is to deploy to azure
+This exercise is to deploy the app to azure web service